Topic

 3. Conditions for the entry visa

-Foreign nationals as mentioned in section 2 above can be granted an entry visa (D-visa).
+Foreign nationals as mentioned in chapter 2 above can be granted an entry visa (D-visa).

 Visas can be granted regardless of whether the applicant submits a residence permit application at the same time or has already submitted an application.